Appyo-Poste/PosteBackend/README.md

 recommendation:
 For development have the remote test server and localhost(10.0.2.2) info in the certificate together.
 Along both using the same certificate so the app can be switched between them without having to switch certificates.
-For deployment have only hosts that will be running the backend with high uptime.

 ---